mesosphere/dcos-docs-site/pages/services/minio/0.1.0/quick-start-guide/index.md

     [<img src="../img/Node_Count1.png" alt="Node Count"/>](../img/Node_Count1.png)
     Figure 2. - Edit Configuration

-1. Once the service is started, verify all the nodes are up and running by viewing the Tasks tab.
+1. Once the service is started, verify that all the nodes are up and running by viewing the Tasks tab.
     [<img src="../img/Running_Stage1.png" alt="Running Stage"/>](../img/Running_Stage1.png)
     Figure 3. - Verify service is up and running

-1. Check the output log to verify that all the nodes of the {{ model.techName }} server are up and running.
+1. Check the output log to verify that all the nodes of the DC/OS {{ model.techName }} server are up and running.
     [<img src="../img/Successful_Execution1.png" alt="Successful Execution"/>](../img/Successful_Execution1.png)
     Figure 4. - Service is installed successfully